HGV Medical

 About the Medical

-A Heavy Goods Vehicle (HGV) medical or D4 medical examination is required as part of an HGV driver’s licence application.
+A Heavy Goods Vehicle (HGV) medical, also known as a D4 medical, is required when applying for or renewing an HGV driver’s licence.

-This examination is a way of trying to make sure that drivers are safe and fit to drive, to help keep the driver and other road users safe.
-Please note the DVLA has the final decision about your fitness to drive, not the doctor doing your medical.
+The purpose of the examination is to ensure drivers are safe and fit to drive, helping protect both the driver and other road users.
+Please note, the DVLA makes the final decision regarding fitness to drive, not the doctor performing the medical.

 -

-if you are applying for a new Group 2 provisional licence and a D4 has not been submitted in the last 12 months
+New provisional Group 2 licence – If a D4 has not been submitted in the last 12 months.

-if you are a NI or EU or EEA driving licence holder whose authority to drive Group 2 in Great Britain has run out
+NI, EU, or EEA licence holders – If your authority to drive Group 2 vehicles in Great Britain has expired.

-if you are 70 and still need C1 and D1 entitlement, you will need to have a D4 every 3 years.
+Drivers aged 70 and over – To maintain C1 or D1 entitlement, a D4 is required every 3 years.

 -

-Your NHS GP Summary Record - we are not able to undertake the medical without this.
-Information from any hospital attendances or admissions.
+NHS GP Summary Record – We cannot conduct the medical without this.
+Please also bring information from any hospital admissions or attendances.

-Glasses or contact lenses you wear to meet driving eyesight standard.
-Please bring your optician’s prescription.
+Glasses or Contact Lenses – Bring anything you use to meet the driving eyesight standard, along with your optician’s prescription.

 -